-TRUNK HUNTING
+TRUNK HUNTING:

-Should the first trunk in the group in which the selector is hunting be idle, the L relay releases as the switch leaves position 6 1/4.
-When the switch enters position 6 1/2, ground is connected to the sleeve of the selected trunk through the outer contacts of cam M, break contact of the L relay, lower outer and upper inner contacts of cam E, as a busy condition until the switch advances to position 7 3/4.

-18. Should the first trunk in the group in which the selector is hunting be busy, the L relay is held operated in a circuit from battery through its inner winding and make contact, lower outer and upper inner contacts of cam E, to ground on the sleeve terminal of the busy trunk.
-With the switch in position 7, the UP magnet is re-operated from ground on cam M under control of the L relay and the selector travels upward until an idle trunk is found.
-When an idle trunk is found, the locking circuit through the inner winding of the L relay is opened; but the relay does not release immediately due to a circuit being closed from battery through its outer winding inner contects of cam R, to ground through the C commutator brush and segment.
-When the brushes are centered on the trunk terminals, the circuit through the C commutator segment is opened and the L relay releases. in turn opening the circuit through the UP magnet, which stops the selector brushes on the terminals of the selected trunk.
+- 18. Should the first trunk in the group in which the selector is hunting be idle, the L relay releases as the switch leaves position 6 1/4.
+When the switch enters position 6 1/2, ground is connected to the sleeve of the selected trunk through the outer contacts of cam M, break contact of the L relay, lower outer and upper inner contacts of cam E, as a busy condition until the switch advances to position 8. - 19.
+Should the first trunk in the group in which the selector is hunting be busy, the L relay is held operated in a circuit from battery through its inner winding and make contact, lower outer and upper inner contacts of cam E, to ground on the sheeve terminal of the busy trunk.
+With the switch in position 7, the UP magnet is re-operated from ground on cam M under control of the L relay and the selector travels upward until an idle trunk is found, the locking circuit thru the inner winding of the L relay is opened, but the relay does not release immediately due to a circuit being closed from battery through its outer winding inner contacts of cam R, to ground through the C commutator brush and segment.
+When the brushes are centered on the trunk terminals, the circuit through the C commutator segment is opened and the L relay releases, in turn opening the circuit through the UP magnet, which stops the selector brushes on the terminals of the selected trunk.
 The L relay released also advances the switch to position 8.

-"C" COMMUTATOR
+"C" COMMUTATOR:

-The adjustment of the C commutator brush, with relation to the tripped sleeve multiple brush, is such, that it does not break contact with the C commutator segment until slightly after the holding circuit through the inner winding of the L relay is opened, by the sleeve brush leaving the busy terminal and making contact with the sleeve terminal of the idle trunk.
-The UP magnet, therefore, remains operated and the selector continues to travel upward until the brushes are carried slightly above the center of the trunk terminals, allowing the locking pawl to enter the notch on the rack attached to the brush support rod.
-At this time the other holding circuit through the outer winding of the L relay is opened at the C commutator, releasing the relay, which disconnects. ground from the commutator feed bar (G), and releases the UP magnet.
-The selector then drops into place, thus centering the (35 Pages) Page #12.
-Issue 1 - BT-501003.
-July 7, 1921.

-brushes on the trunk terminals.
-During trunk hunting, in position 7 only, the commutator feed ground is supplied from ground on cam M, under control of the L relay.
+19.1 The adjustment of the C commutator brush, with relation to the tripped sleeve multiple brush, is such, that it does not break contact with the C commutator segment until slightly after the holding circuit through the inner winding of the L relay is open, by the sleeve brush leaving the busy terminal and making contact with the sleeve terminal of the idle trunk.
+The UP magnet, therefore, remains operated and the selector continues to travel upward until the brushes are carried slightly above the center of the trunk terminals, allowing the locking pawl to enter the notch on the rack attached to the brush support orod.
+At this time the other holding circuit through the outer winding of the L relay is opened at the C commutator, releasing the relay, which disconnects ground from the commutator feed bar (G), and releases the UP magnet.
+The selector then drops into place, thus centering the brushes on the trunk terminals.
+During trunk hunting, in position 7 only, the commutator feed ground is supplied from ground on cam C, under control of the L relay.
 This is to prevent the re-operation of the L relay by the closing of a circuit between the C commutator brush and segment, on the overthrow of the selector, as it drops into place.